 Conclusion

 Generative AI in eCommerce is already bringing significant benefits to many businesses. eCommerce giants like Amazon, Walmart, and Target use GenAI for supply chain management, multi-channel sentiment analysis, and real-time analytics respectively.
 At the same time, H&M utilizes GenAI for custom designs, while Sephora helps its shoppers receive efficient online assistance from chatbots.
+Online retailers are leveraging AI-powered personalization and recommendation engines to enhance customer engagement and boost conversions.
 Other companies elevate their business competitiveness thanks to product customizations, large market research, content generation, localization, and fraud prevention with this top-notch technology.

 The use of GenAI in the future promises even more benefits.
 It can be integrated with omnichannel strategies, improve subscription-based eCommerce, promote sustainability and eco-friendliness, ensure expansion to new markets with automated localization, and improve warehousing with RPA.